Vaccine vial monitors flag heat-damaged vaccine

 In the years since introduction, the VVM has demonstrated its value again and again.
 In one example, electricity went out at health facilities in Yogyakarta, Indonesia, for several days during an earthquake.
 Vaccine vial monitors showed that most vaccines were undamaged, despite the heat, saving 50,000 doses of vaccine that otherwise would have been thrown away.

 Saving lives and resources

-Today, many years after the first vaccine vial monitors transformed the transport, storage, and use of vaccines, the circles continue to serve communities worldwide.
+Today, many years after the first vaccine vial monitors transformed the transport, storage, and use of vaccines, the little color-changing circles continue to serve communities worldwide.
 They are on every vial of the MenAfriVac® vaccine, for example, helping to protect millions of people in sub-Saharan Africa against deadly meningitis A.

 Over the next decade, it’s estimated that VVMs will allow workers to recognize and replace more than 200 million doses of damaged vaccine and to confidently deliver more than a billion more doses in remote settings—saving lives and reducing illness for countless people.

 In addition, thanks to the presence of the VVMs on vaccines, WHO revised its policies to allow open vials of liquid vaccine to be used for more than a single day.
 UNICEF and WHO estimate that the use of VVMs on basic vaccines saves the global health community more than $14 million each year by preventing undamaged vaccines from being discarded.